 |Passeig del Born|

-As you can see El Born is perfect for families as well as tourists.
-Noise could sometimes be a problem depending on where you are but it's not as bad as in the very centre of town.
+As you can see, El Born is perfect for families as well as tourists.
+The noise could sometimes be a problem depending on where you are, but it's not as bad as in the centre of town.
 It is a picturesque and cultural part of the city with a vibrant café culture and bar scene.

 We created a parking map showing the secure parking facilities in El Born district.
 You can click on any parking icon on the map to see detailed information about each car park facility.
 To ensure your parking space is available when you need it you can book your parking space in advance.